What is a UTI?

 - Passing urine before you can get to the toilet (leaking or incontinence)

-- Feeling the need to urinate but not being able to, or only passing a few drops
+- Feeling the need to urinate but not being able to, or passing only a few drops

 - Feeling like your bladder is still full, even after urination